Kareo Terms of Service

 a.
 Kareo Responsibilities

 - Support.
-Kareo must provide customer support for the Service as further detailed at: Support Policy.
+Kareo shall use commercially reasonable efforts to provide customer support for the Service as further detailed at: Support Policy.

 b.
 Customer Responsibilities

 - Access by Employees and Contractors.
-Customer may allow its employees and contractors to access the Service in compliance with the terms of this agreement and the applicable Order, which access must be for the sole benefit of Customer.
+Customer will not make the Service available to anyone other than its employees and contractors solely to access the Service for the benefit of Customer in compliance with the terms of this agreement and the Customer Agreement.
 Customer is responsible for the compliance with this agreement by its employees and contractors.

 - Restrictions and Responsibilities.
-Customer may not (i) sell, resell, rent or lease the Service, use the Service beyond its internal operations or reverse engineer the Service, (ii) use the Service to store or transmit infringing, unsolicited marketing emails, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third-party rights (including without limitation any privacy rights), (iii) interfere with or disrupt the integrity or performance of the Service, (iv) attempt to gain unauthorized access to the Service or its related systems or networks, (v) reverse engineer the Service or remove or modify any proprietary marking or restrictive legends in the Service, (vi) use the Service in violation of any law, including without limitation, HIPAA, Telephone Consumer Protection Act and any spam laws (for example, CAN SPAM), or (vii) access the Service to build a competitive product or service, or copy any feature, function or graphic of the Service for competitive purposes.
+Customer may not (i) sell, resell, rent or lease the Service, use the Service beyond its internal operations or reverse engineer the Service; (ii) use the Service to store or transmit infringing, unsolicited marketing emails, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third-party rights (including without limitation any privacy rights); (iii) interfere with or disrupt the integrity or performance of the Service; (iv) attempt to gain unauthorized access to the Service or its related systems or networks; (v) modify, copy the Service, or create derivative works based on the Service or any part, feature, function or user interface thereof; (vi) except to the extent permitted by applicable law, disassemble, reverse engineer, or decompile the Service or remove or modify any proprietary marking or restrictive legends in the Service; (vii) use the Service in violation of any law, including without limitation, HIPAA, Telephone Consumer Protection Act and any spam laws (for example, CAN SPAM); or (vii) access the Service to build a competitive product or service.
 Customer is solely responsible for Customer Information (defined below), must use commercially reasonable efforts to prevent unauthorized access to the Service, must notify Kareo promptly of any such unauthorized access, and may use the Service only in accordance with its user guide and applicable law.

 - Customer Information.
-All data, information, images and files entered or uploaded by Customer to the Service remains the sole property of Customer, as between Kareo and Customer (Customer Information), subject to the other terms of this agreement.
-Customer grants Kareo a non-exclusive, royalty-free license to modify, store, transmit and otherwise use the Customer Information for purposes of Kareo performing under this agreement.
-Notwithstanding the foregoing, if Customer’s access to the Services is suspended for non-payment of fees in accordance with Section 3(d), Kareo will have no obligation to provide Customer Information to Customer until Customer remedies such non-payment as provided in this agreement.
+All data, information, images, documentation, and files entered or uploaded by Customer to the Service remains the sole property of Customer, as between Kareo and Customer (Customer Information), subject to the other terms of this agreement.
+Customer grants Kareo a non-exclusive, royalty-free license to modify, store, transmit, and otherwise use the Customer Information for purposes of Kareo performing under this agreement.
+Notwithstanding the foregoing, if Customer’s access to the Services is suspended for non-payment of fees in accordance with Section 3(d), Kareo will have no obligation to provide access to Customer Information to Customer via the Service until Customer remedies such non-payment as provided in this agreement.

 - Aggregation Services and De-identified Data.
-Kareo may use protected health information to provide you with data aggregation services (as that term is defined by HIPAA) and to create de-identified data in accordance with 45 CFR 164.514(a)-(c) retaining any and all ownership claims related to the de-identified data it creates from protected health information.
-Kareo may use, during and after this agreement, all aggregate anonymized information and de-identified data for purposes of enhancing the Service, technical support and other business purposes, all in compliance with the HIPAA Privacy Standards, including without limitation the limited data set and de-identification of information regulations.
+Kareo may use protected health information to provide you with data aggregation services (as that term is defined by HIPAA) and to create de-identified data in accordance with 45 CFR 164.514(a)-(c).
+Kareo shall solely own all right, title and interest, in any de-identified data it creates from protected health information.
+Kareo and its affiliates may use and disclose, during and after this agreement, all aggregate, anonymized information and de-identified data for purposes of enhancing the Service, technical support and other business purposes, all in compliance with the HIPAA Privacy Standards, including without limitation the limited data set and de-identification of information regulations.

 - Electronic Prescriptions for Controlled Substances.
-If Customer uses the Services for Electronic Prescriptions for Controlled Substance (Electronic Prescriptions), the following applies:
+If Customer uses the Services for Electronic Prescriptions for Controlled Substances (EPCS), the following applies:

 - Tokens.
 Each Electronic Prescription account is assigned to a specific provider (Prescribing Provider) authorized by Customer.
 Each Prescribing Provider will be provided with a complimentary Identity-Proof Hard Token (Hard Token) and confirmation letter.
-If the Hard Token is lost, damaged or becomes inoperable, there will be an additional fee for a new Hard Token or confirmation letter.
-If Prescribing Provider secures and elects to use a Soft Token (Soft Token), provided by a third-party, the Soft Token must be downloaded/stored on a separate device from the computer or device on which the Prescribing Provider gains access to the Electronic Prescriptions feature and transmits prescriptions.
+If the Hard Token is lost, damaged, or becomes inoperable, there will be an additional fee for a new Hard Token or confirmation letter.
+If Prescribing Provider secures and elects to use a Soft Token (Soft Token), provided by a third-party, the Soft Token must be downloaded and stored on a separate device from the computer or device on which the Prescribing Provider gains access to the EPCS feature and transmits prescriptions.
 The Hard Tokens and Soft Tokens are referred to generally as a Token.

-- Electronic Prescriptions (Excluding Prescriptions for Controlled Substances).
-If Customer uses the Service for Electronic Prescriptions (excluding prescriptions for controlled substances), the Customer and each Prescribing Provider agrees: (a) to only prescribe on their own behalf and not give away password or credentials to another person to prescribe for them; and (b) to take the same responsibility you would when transmuting paper or phone prescriptions.
+- Electronic Prescriptions Excluding Prescriptions for Controlled Substances (Non-EPCS Electronic Prescriptions).
+If Customer uses the Service for Non-EPCS Electronic Prescriptions, the Customer and each Prescribing Provider agrees: (a) to only prescribe on their own behalf and not give away password or credentials to another person to prescribe for them; and (b) to take the same responsibility as Customer would take when transmuting paper or phone prescriptions.

 - Meaningful Use.
 Customer and providers intending to attest for Meaningful Use agree to follow the processes and procedures recommended in Kareo’s Meaningful Use training such that Kareo’s tracking and reports function appropriately.

 - Content.
 Customers may upload or submit content, files and information to the Service (Content).
-As between Kareo and Customer, all Content belongs to Customer, and Customer hereby grants Kareo a non-exclusive irrevocable, perpetual, royalty free license to display, store, distribute, share, modify and otherwise use such Content for purposes of this agreement, including without limitation a license to syndicate the Content to third party publisher sites.
+As between Kareo and Customer, all Content belongs to Customer, and Customer hereby grants Kareo a non-exclusive irrevocable, perpetual, royalty-free license to display, store, distribute, share, modify, and otherwise use such Content for purposes providing the Service under this agreement, including, without limitation, a license to syndicate the Content to third party publisher sites as required to provide you the applicable Service (e.g., Kareo Engage).

 - Warranties.
 Customer represents and warrants to Kareo that:

-- All patient testimonials submitted by Customer are accurate and have the patient's consent, and comply with ethical guidelines of professional medical associations as well as state and local medical and private practice boards and governing bodies.
+- All patient testimonials submitted by Customer are accurate, have the patient's consent, and comply with ethical guidelines of professional medical associations as well as state and local medical and private practice boards and governing bodies.

 3) PAYMENT TERMS

-Customer must pay all fees as specified on the Order and related services as incurred as specified on this the Pricing Policy page.
-Unless otherwise stated in the Order, invoiced charges are due upon receipt.
+Customer must pay all fees as specified on the Customer Agreement and related services as incurred as specified on the Pricing Policy page.
+Unless otherwise stated in the Customer Agreement, invoiced charges are due upon receipt.
 Customer is responsible for providing complete and accurate billing and contact information to Kareo and notifying Kareo of any changes to such information.

 b.
 Credit Card and ACH

-Kareo’s fees do not include any taxes, levies or other similar governmental assessments (Taxes).
+Except for certain state sales taxes as noted on Customer invoices, Kareo’s fees do not include any taxes, levies, or other similar governmental assessments (Taxes).
 Customer is responsible for the payment of all Taxes associated with its purchases under this agreement.
-Kareo is solely responsible for taxes assessable against Kareo based on its income, property and employees.
+Kareo is solely responsible for taxes assessable against Kareo based on its income, property, and employees.

 d.
 Suspension of Service for Non Payment